Daniel612/cursorsync-for-xcode/README.md

 ### Local Installation

-  1. Download the latest `.app` package.
+  1. Download the latest `.dmg` file.
-  2. Drag and drop it into your Applications folder.
+  2. Drap and drop CursorSync.app into your Applications folder.

 ## Usage